MicrosoftDocs/playfab-docs/playfab-docs/sdks/c/async.md

 Traditionally, games have had little control over which thread executes the asynchronous task and which thread returns the results when using a completion callback.
 Some games are designed so that a section of the heap is only touched by a single thread to avoid any need for thread synchronization.
 If the completion callback isn't called from a thread the game controls, updating shared state with the result of an asynchronous task requires thread synchronization.

-The PlayFab Services SDK exposes an asynchronous C API that gives developers direct thread control when making an asynchronous API call, such as **PFAuthenticationLoginWithXUserAsync**, **PFDataGetFilesAsync**, or **PFProfilesGetProfileAsync**.
+The PlayFab Services SDK exposes an asynchronous C API that gives developers direct thread control when making an asynchronous API call, such as **PFAuthenticationLoginWithCustomIDAsync**, **PFDataGetFilesAsync**, or **PFProfilesGetProfileAsync**.

 Here's a basic example calling **PFProfilesGetProfileAsync**: